Jackie Ferm

-Jacqueline Liliana Ferm (born 9 September 1990), better known as Jackie (Ferm{12.9.2006/affirm, confirm}), is a Swedish writer, blogger, reality series participant and glamour model.
+Jacqueline Liliana "Jackie" Ferm (born 9 September 1990) is a Swedish writer, blogger, reality series participant and glamour model.
 She took part and won the Swedish version of the television reality series Paradise Hotel in 2010 and in 2014, published her autobiography titled Rövardotter.

 Biography

 She is the daughter of convicted criminal Lars-Inge Svartenbrandt.
 During most part of Ferm's life, her father was convicted and imprisoned on several criminal charges, and her family had to move several times to be closer to his imprisonment location in various prisons.
 Ferm spent a lot of time in different foster homes and youth centers after her mother left in 2000.
+Ferm came into the spotlight already at birth as her delivery was filmed for the documentary En ond mans jättedrömmar (Giant dreams of an evil man).